grafana/grafana/contribute/backend/style-guide.md

 ### Mock

 Optionally, we use [`mock.Mock`](https://github.com/stretchr/testify#mock-package) package to write mocks.
-This is useful when you expect different behaviours of the same function.
+This is useful when you expect different behaviors of the same function.

 #### Tips